ekqt/ekqtblog/src/data/understanding-jest.md

 ## Running tests one by one

-The `npm test` command executes all of the tests of the application.
+The `npm test` command executes all the tests of the application.
 When writing tests, it's usually best to execute only one or two tests at once.
 To run a single test (or describe block) we can specify the name of the test with the -t flag:

 ```javascript
 $npm test -- -t 'name-of-spec'